DaniilGurski/u03-compatibility-quiz/README.md

 This game is sort of a "SPA" that uses localStorage for state management.
 All parts of the game is broken down into "screens", example:

 - Intro screen (game title)
+- Rule screen (this is how you play)
 - Category screen (game categories)
 - Name input + start game screen (input, button)
 - Transition screen (black screen with countdown)